-Hurricane Matthew luckily spared most of Florida the damage and loss of life that was feared after the storm shifted west, but there was still a toll, particularly in low lying coastal regions that suffered more from the flooding than from a direct hit.
+Hurricane Matthew luckily spared most of the real estate in Florida .
+The damage and loss of life that was feared after the storm shifted west, but there was still a toll, particularly in low lying coastal regions that suffered more from the flooding than from a direct hit.

 Further north, Floridians weren’t so lucky – historic St. Augustine in Saint John’s County took a serious pounding as the storm surge swept through and did major damage.
 St. Augustine Mayor Nancy Shaver mourned houses that were swept away or so severely damaged that their repair is unlikely.
 St. Augustine has a static population of just 14,000, and was originally founded by the Spanish in 1565.
 Seas pushed by Matthew swept up over the seawall and into the Ancient City , inundating landmarks such as the Oldest Wooden Schoolhouse, the Spanish Military Hospital Museum and the Old City Gate; further up the Bay, the historic Casablanca Inn saw several dozen holdouts who refused to evacuate stranded on the steps.